SaaS Compliance: A Quick Guide for SaaS Buyers

 International Financial Reporting Standards (IFRS) are widely acknowledged accounting standards that provide financial statement transparency, uniformity, and comparability for public corporations worldwide.
 Around 140 jurisdictions, including the European Union, Brazil, and India, have made IFRS standards a necessity.

-They serve as standards for key financial documents like the statement of financial position, statement of total income, statement of modifications in equity, and statement of cash flows.
+They serve as standards for key financial documents like the statement of financial position, statement of total income, statement of changes in equity, and statement of cash flows.

 Companies that adhere to IFRS exhibit their commitment to standardized and accurate financial reporting methods, allowing for improved understanding and analysis of financial data across borders.